ktrudickm/PasswordGenerator/README.md

 # Password Generator
-**Project Description** </br>
+**Project Description:**
   Creating a Password Generator using JavaScript that enables employees to generate random passwords based on criteria that they’ve selected.

 ## User Story